Actual-Chat/actual-chat/docs/Tasks.md

 - ~~New Active Chats UX [AY]~~

 - Critical bugs:
+  - Share into the app: sometimes auto-navigation instantly closes share modal [DF]
   - 2 "Notes" chats on dev / no upgrade on prod [AK]
-  - Android: echo problem is still there, but only sometimes on S32
+  - Android: echo problem is still there, but only sometimes on S23
   - Android: language switch triggers "No mic access" modal [AK]
   - "No mic access" -> "OK" shouldn't be there / should have "X" instead
   - "Open [Settings] to grant microphone access permission" should be a separate bullet point there